ocaml/v3.ocaml.org-rescript/LIVE_README.md

 This project implements the ocaml.org website, which serves a hub of marketing information, as well as curated community information and documentation resources.

+## Related Projects

+If you are looking for the OCaml implementation, you can find it at ...

+If you are looking for the opam website implementation, you can find it at ...

-## Reporting issues
+## Reporting Issues

 If you come across a bug or a mistake in content, please create an issue.
 If you want to get involved in suggesting content or contributing to the site implementation, please start with the [Contributing](#contributing) section below.

+## Roadmap

+...

 ## Contributing

 Please see the [contribution guide](CONTRIBUTING.md) for information on how to build and contribute content.

-## Related Projects

-If you are looking for the OCaml implementation, you can find it at ...

-If you are looking for the opam website implementation, you can find it at ...

 ## Deployment Status